 If you are a beginner, it is the safest to use neutral, earth tones that will not be too eye-catching.
 The Asians usually have the warm skin complexion undertone so it will be easier for you to find the right brown or nude shade.

-This lovely nude palette is perfect for everyday makeups.
+- L.A.
+Girl Beauty Brick Eyeshadow, Nudes – This lovely nude palette is perfect for everyday makeup.
 It has shimmery and matte shadows, which make it perfect for combining.
 Pinkish tones will match perfectly with any skin tone.

-For perfect smokey eyes, you should have a palette that has darker colors and better pigment.
-From matte black to shimmery white, this eyeshadow palette will serve you fantastic when you need to look fabulous.
+- For perfect smokey eyes, you should have a palette that has darker colors and better pigment.
+From matte black to shimmery white, Maybelline New York The Rock Nudes Palette will serve you fantastic when you need to look fabulous.

 How To Apply Eyeliner

-This young youtuber Jessica Wu made a fantastic guide on how to apply eyeliner if you have flat hooded eyes.
+A young YouTuber Jessica Wu made a fantastic guide on how to apply eyeliner if you have flat hooded eyes.
 It is for beginners, and full of excellent makeup tips.

 By the way, there’s a useful guide on wikiHow about how to determine your eye shape.